biancamika/digital-garden/content/notes/3. Permanent Notes/The greatest enemy of creative success is the attempt to fortify against failure.md

 ---
-title: The greatest enemy of creative success is the attempt to fortify against failure
+title: "The greatest enemy of creative success is the attempt to fortify against failure"
 ---
 ## Reference
 - **Source:** [[Alan Moore]]; [[Do Design - Book]]